Insighter2k/GodHand/README.md

 ## What does the program offer to you?
 A tool for reading hiragana, katakana, kanjis and kana with inbuild romaji translation for (3ds game) files.
+Additionally an english translator has been added for direct english translations.
-It shall help you to locate the japanese words / sentences and offer you a a first inbuild translation to romaji.
+It shall help you to locate the japanese words / sentences and offer you a a first inbuild translation to romaji / english.
 You don't have to rely on this feature, but it can help you, I guess.
 You can write down the new value and save it to the file directly.

 ## How does it work?
 The usage is simple.
 You click "SelectFile" and select your desired file.